Careers and Higher Education

 During Year 11, students are offered an interview with the Careers Adviser from Prospects, either individually or as part of a small group.
 Additional interviews are arranged for students in Years 9 and 10 as appropriate, as part of the school’s strategy to support students in their behaviour and academic work, and facilitate successful transition to the next stage of their education or training.
 Students who would benefit from this support should be referred to the Careers and HE Adviser, with a brief indication of the reason for referral.

 Careers education is incorporated within the PSHCE curriculum, and is designed to develop students' decision-making skills and self-awareness, and their ability to research the opportunities available to them, in order to prepare each individual for the choices and transitions they will face throughout their education and working life.
-Visiting speakers from a variety of career areas contribute to the annual BGS Careers Day includes a bustling Careers Fair for Year 10 and Year 12.
+Visiting speakers from a variety of career areas contribute to the annual BGS Careers Day which includes a bustling Careers Fair for Year 10 and Year 12.

 The majority of Bexley Grammar School students go on to higher education.
-Students are given extensive guidance and support in choosing their pathways, including one to one impartial advice and guidance from the school’s own Careers and Higher Education Adviser, as well as input from the highly experienced team of tutors and the 6th form leadership.
+Students are given extensive guidance and support in choosing their pathways, including one-to-one impartial advice and guidance from the school’s own Careers and Higher Education Adviser, as well as input from the highly experienced team of tutors and the 6th form leadership.

 Alternatives to University